Radar Link Budget Analysis

 The computed metrics, which are shown in the Results table, can be constrained by either the maximum range or the probability of detection.
 A choice of which variable to use as a constraint is made through the Metric button in the Metric section of the toolstrip.
 Selecting maximum range as a constraint means that the performance metrics displayed in the Results table are computed at the specified maximum range.
 Selecting the probability of detection as a constraint means that the displayed metrics are computed assuming the specified value of the probability of detection.
 In this example we are interested in two ranges: 1) 18 km for manned aircraft, and 2) 8 km for UAS.
 We start with the manned aircraft and set the Metric in the toolstrip to the maximum range constraint of 18 km.

 As the next step, we populate the

-Objective values of the Metric and Requirements table with the numbers given in the specification.
+Objective values of the Results table with the numbers given in the specification.
 In this example the specification provides only a single value for each performance metric.
 We use this value to set the

 Objective requirement.
 We then set the corresponding

 Threshold to a reasonable value close to the